Configuration management

 - Active (yellow) indicates pending updates—some agents have not yet applied the configuration.

-- A group remains applying until at least one agent reports a final status.
+- A group remains pending until at least one agent reports a final status.

 Note